 Among other factors, the choice of the fiber affects the resulting properties of the nonwoven material.
 Fibers used in nonwovens include cotton, nylon, acetate, polypropylene, polyesters, and acrylics.
 Each has their own advantages and disadvantages for given applications.
 Some properties of these fibers that can be improved upon include strength, abrasion resistance, softening point, elastic recovery, antimicrobial properties, light resistance, and flame retardancy.
 Metal and metal oxide advanced materials possess a wide range of properties and performance benefits, and upon incorporation into polymeric materials have been shown to add to or improve upon existing properties, including mechanical, antimicrobicidal, superhydrophobicity, scratch & abrasion resistance, weathering resistance, flame retardancy, and thermal stability.

 Cerion Advanced Materials has authored a technical report that reviews areas of active research and development in the nonwoven industry where the incorporation of inorganic advanced or nano-sized materials can enhance or introduce new performance benefits in commercial products.
-To receive the full report please submit your name and email address using the form on the right.
+To receive the full report please contact us.

 Technical Research Analyst

 Cerion Advanced Materials

 “The Future of Global Nonwovens to 2022.”
 Smithers Pira, 2017, www.smitherspira.com/industry-market-reports/nonwovens/the-future-of-global-nonwovens-to-2022.

 “Non-Woven Fabrics Market Worth 34.85 Billion USD by 2022.”
 Cision PR Newswire, MarketsandMarkets, 2017, www.prnewswire.com/news-releases/non-woven-fabrics-market-worth-3485-billion-usd-by-2022-654421293.html.